vicolmenares-glob/jenkinsclass/readme.md

-this is for jenkins test
+test from readme file to check jenkins